sjuwana/FullStack-MERN-Project3/README.md

 ## Building the Library Project

-The project was designed using a combination several technologies such as HTML, JS, CSS, React, Search API.
+The project was designed using a combination several technologies such as HTML, JS, CSS, React, News API.
 Further, Material UI was used to to help design the front-end and Trello to as a project management app.
 This project was developed in 10 days.

 Stephanus Juwana